korni92/FIS-Writer-A6-A8-Q7/README.md

 |← Cluster| `3B 02 01 03`                    | cluster confirms that it shows top line  |
 |→ MMI    | `ACK`                            | ACK                                      |

+Pro-Tip: Smart Tracking (Zero-Overhead Updates)
+The pointer stays in the last claimed zone until someone else (like the OEM Radio) claims a different zone.
+If you are already in Zone 02 (e.g., scrolling through a menu), you do not need to send 36 01 02 again!
+You simply send the new cursor position (E4) and the Render command (32 01 02).
+This cuts CAN bus traffic in half and makes your UI smooth.

 ## 4. Important Opcodes